SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "That's why I couldn't sleep because I was thinking about… you… I feel different around you… and I didn't understand why for the longest time.
 I really like being around you, a lot."

-I can feel the blush forming on my face as I wait for her reply.
+I can feel a blush forming as I wait for her reply.

 "That's very nice of you to think of me.
 I love thinking about my friends."